rachelcluke/hygge-houseplants/README.md

 | --------- | -------- | --------------- | ------- |
 | Aloe Vera | 3        | 49.50           | False   |

-- This model is linked with the Order Model (the order number gets cascaded).
+- The OrderLineItem model is linked with the Order Model (where the order number is cascaded).

 - The fields are Product (product name), quantity, line item total (read-only), delete? (boolean).